 The Katie Dunning Spring Dance takes months of planning and hard work to pull off.
 The Westerville Civitan Club could use your help.
 Consider volunteering for the event.
 The Westerville Civitans could always use an extra hand or two.
 Monetary donations are needed to keep the dance going well into the future.
 Your donations will be used to pay for entertainment, decorations, and refreshments.
 For more information on donating for the event, please visit our fundraising page.
 Both individual and corporate donations are accepted.
 Thank you for your support.

 The Easter Egg Hunt is an annual Easter Egg Hunt for special needs kids sponsored by the Westerville Civitans and hosted by the Westerville Parks and Recreation Department.
 The event was started by the Westerville Civitan Club over a decade ago to fill a very specific need for Westerville's special needs community.
 Special needs kids are often unintentionally left out of social activities that require certain levels of physical stamina and agility.
 Easter Egg Hunts can be particularly traumatizing.
 While their friends and siblings race off to gather brightly colored eggs and candy, special needs kids are often left at the starting line holding empty baskets.
 The Westerville Civitan Club stepped in to ensure every special needs child has an opportunity to participate in the Easter festivities.
 Each year the club provides over 1,200 plastic eggs filled with candy and six dozen Easter baskets filled with candy, toys, and stuffed animals for a special needs only Easter Egg Hunt.
 Special chiming eggs are provided for the blind children.
 The Westerville Parks and Recreation Department hosts the event at the Westerville Community Center, ensuring easy access for children in wheelchairs.
-And of course, the Easter Bunny always makes a guest appearance.
-Every child leaves the Easter Egg Hunt with a basket full of goodies and a smile on their face.
+And of course, the Easter Bunny always tries to make a guest appearance.
+Every registered child leaves the Easter Egg Hunt with a basket full of goodies and a smile on their face.

 Ensuring the success of the Easter Egg Hunt can be a challenge for a club with limited resources.
 There are several ways you can make a difference.
 Consider volunteering for the event.
 The Westerville Civitans could always use a extra hand or two.
 Donations are always welcome.
 Toys, especially stuffed animals, and plastic Easter Eggs can be dropped off the day of the event.
 Monetary donations are also welcome.
 For more information on donating funds for the event, please visit our fundraising page.
 Both individual and corporate donations are accepted.
 Thank you for your support.